Quintusnz/Math-Dash/Docs/user-flows.md

 ## 1. First-Time Setup & Authentication

-This section covers the flows for new users arriving at Math Dash for the first time, as well as the Play Code authentication system that allows players to access their profiles across devices.
+This section covers the flows for new users arriving at Ready Steady Math for the first time, as well as the Play Code authentication system that allows players to access their profiles across devices.

 ### 1.1 Welcome Screen